Sysnomid/sysnomid.com/posts/Upto11ty.md

     }

-Now edit all of the JSON fields to your liking.
+Now edit all the JSON fields to your liking.

 ### Site Look
 If you want to change the color, fonts, sizings, and styles of the site, edit ``` assets/css/main.css ```